jspaper22/bftdetector/README.md

 + free_pages: list
   + URLs of test pages for blocking run
 ### BFTDetectorLauncherHybridPaywall(option, free_pages, sub_pages)
++ This is for testing hard paywall with free pages
 + option:BFTDetectorOption
 + free_pages: list
   + URLs of free pages for passing run